shakirullah-rgb/Pandas_basic_shop_repository/README.md

 # Python Basic Shop Management System

 ## Overview
-this is a biginner_friendly shop management developed using python.
+this is a biginner_friendly shop management built using python.

 ## Features
 -Display available